 (1) Confidential Information may be disclosed to any governmental, judicial or regulatory or exchange authority requiring such Confidential Information, or to comply with any applicable law, order, regulation or ruling provided that: (a) each Party shall promptly inform the other Party of the substance of any inquiries received by such Party from any governmental, judicial or regulatory or exchange authority in connection with attempts to gain access to Confidential Information concerning the proposed transaction; (b) prior to such disclosure, the Party who originally supplied the Confidential Information is given the earliest practicable notice of any disclosure requirement so that it may take whatever action it deems appropriate, at its sole expense, including intervention in any proceeding and the seeking of an injunction to prohibit such disclosure; (c) such Confidential Information is submitted under applicable provisions in the jurisdiction in which disclosure is sought for confidential treatment by such governmental, judicial or regulatory authority; and (d) the Party subject to the governmental, judicial or regulatory or exchange authority endeavors to protect the confidentiality of any Confidential Information to the extent reasonable under the circumstances and to use its good faith efforts to prevent the further disclosure of any Confidential Information provided to any governmental, judicial or regulatory authority.
 If any court or other tribunal having jurisdiction orders that a Party is obligated to disclose any documents containing Confidential Information, then the Party shall first request from the other Party a “Public Disclosure Copy” in which the Confidential Information has been redacted at the other Party’s discretion to the extent that such redaction is permitted by the applicable court or tribunal requiring disclosure, as the case may be, and

-The provisions of this Article 3.5 shall not prevent Company from using the information contained within Exhibit A, including without limitation the Target Prices or any additional information prepared by Consultant and provided to Company pursuant to Article 2.2 hereof (collectively, the "MOU Work Product") to proceed with any Conceptual Project, including with any 3rd Party EPC Contractor, if this MOU or the Exclusivity Period with respect to such Conceptual Project terminates or expires; however such use shall be at Company's risk and without any warranty whatsoever, either express or implied, by Consultant.
+The provisions of this Article 3.5 shall not prevent Company from using the information contained within Exhibit A, including without limitation the Target Prices or any additional information prepared by Consultant and provided to Company pursuant to Article 2.2 hereof, and the EPC Agreement including its attachments or exhibits either prepared or being prepared (collectively, the "MOU Work Product") to proceed with any Conceptual Project, including with any 3rd Party EPC Contractor, if this MOU or the Exclusivity Period with respect to such Conceptual Project terminates or expires; however such use shall be at Company's risk and without any warranty whatsoever, either express or implied, by Consultant.
 For the avoidance of doubt, upon the termination or expiration of this MOU or the Exclusivity Period with respect to the subject Conceptual Project, Company shall be permitted to freely disclose any such MOU Work Product other than the Target Prices to third parties in connection with any Conceptual Project, it being agreed and understood that the Target Prices shall continue to be subject to the non-disclosure obligations of this Article 3.5 in accordance with its terms.
-Company’s right to use the open book estimating information obtained in reviewing and preparing the LSTK Price shall not extend to pricing information provided by Consultant pursuant to Article 2.4(d) and Exhibit D, which shall remain Consultants Confidential Information.
-For the avoidance of doubt, the provision of the preceding sentence shall not apply to the scope book or the terms and conditions of the EPC Agreement.
+Company’s right to use the open book estimating information obtained in reviewing and preparing the LSTK Price shall not extend to pricing information provided by Consultant pursuant to Article 2.4(d) and Exhibit D, which shall remain Consultants Confidential Information and which open book pricing estimating information Company may disclose only to its employees having a reasonable need to know.

 Nothing in this MOU shall obligate Consultant to disclose to Company any of Consultant’s Confidential Information which discloses its manufacturing drawings, manufacturing practices or processes of manufacturing operations related to the equipment manufactured by Consultant.